aadulan/Y3S2_revision/computer_security/notes.md

 # Computer Security

-## Chapter 1 Fundamental Concepts
-___

-### 1.1 Confidentiality, Integrity, and Availability

-**C.I.A**
- -  **Confidentiality**
-     - Avoidance of the unauthorised disclosure of information
-        - Protection of data
-        - Providing access for those who are allowed to see it
-      - *Encryption:*
-        - transformation of info using an encryption key, so the encrypted data can only be read using the decryption key.
-        - secure -> encryption key difficult so someone cannot read cipher text with decryption
-      - *Access control:*
-        - policies that limit access to confidential information to systems with a 'need to know'
-        - done by identity, name ,serial number, role of person
-      - *Authentication:*
-        - the determination of the identity or role that someone has
-        - by a key fob, smart card, password
-        - something you are, have or know
-      - *Authorization:*
-        - the determination if a person or system is allowed to access resources, based on access control policy
-      - *Physical Security:*
-        - physical barriers to limit access to protected computational resources
-        - locks on cabinets and doors
- -  **Integrity**
-    - Property that information has not be altered in an unauthorised way
-    - *Backups:*
-      - the periodic archiving of data
-      - data files can be restored if altered in an unintended way
-    - *Checksums:*
-      - computation of a function that maps the contents of a file to a numerical value
-      - depends on contents of file, a tiny change can result in a different value
-      - used to detect a breach of data integrity
-     - *Data correcting codes:*
-        - method for storing data in a way that small changes can be easily detected and automatically corrected.
-        - applied to small units of storage
-     - All tools use redundancy -> replication of some content or functions
-     - Need to protect metadata -> attributes of the file & info about access which aren't part of the content
-       - time stamps, groups accessed, users
- -  **Availability**
-    - Property that info is accessible and modifiable in a fashion by those authorised to do so
-    - *Physical Protections:*
-      - infrastructure meant to keep info available even in the event of physical challenge
-      - building housing, systems to withstand storms, earthquakes & bomb blasts
-    - *Computational redundancies:*
-      - computer and storage devices that serve as fallbacks in case of failures
-      - redundant arrays of inexpensive disks (RAID) use storage redundancies to keep data available to clients

-<h3>Chapter 5  Network Security</h3>
+## Network Security

-<h4>1 Network Security Concepts</h4>
+### Network Security Concepts
-<h5>1.1 Network Topology </h5>
+#### Network Topology
- - data packet is a finite-length set of bits -> divided into a
+ - data packet is a finite-length set of bits -> divided into
-   - header: specifics where the packer is going and contains various overhead/bookkeeping details
+   - header: specifics where the packet is going & contains various overhead/bookkeeping details
    - payload: actual information that is being communicated
 - network connection structure  -> network topology
-- computers in a network are **host nodes** that can be sources and destinations of messages
+- computers in a network are **host nodes** that can be src and dest of messages
 - routers are communication nodes -> messages flow
-- physical connection between nodes define channels where messages travel so that packets move by being passed from one to another to get source -> destination
+- physical connection between nodes define channels where messages travel so that packets move by being passed from one to another to get source -> dest
 - private network of computers in close zone ->  *local area network (LAN)*
   - internet -> *wide area network (WAN)*
-    - Autonomous Systems(ASs) -> wide area networks on the internet -> clusters
+    - *Autonomous Systems* (ASs) -> wide area networks on the internet -> clusters
       - controlled by single organisation entity -> how packets are routed among nodes
       - using shortest paths so distance is minimised and routing cycles are avoided
       - between ASs -> by contractual agreements, avoid loops

-<h5>1.2 Internet Protocol Layers</h5>
+#### Internet Protocol Layers
 - ***Internet protocol Stack***
-    - layers provides a set of services & functionality guarantees for higher layers
+    - layers provides set of services & functionality guarantees for higher layers
     - interface each layer provides to higher levels -> provide essential info, lower level details are hidden
 - ***Physical Layer:***
     - move the actual bits between nodes of the network
-    - physical wires (abstraction it provides to the higher level is the ability)
 - ***Link layer:***
-    - transfer data between a pair of network nodes | between nodes in a local-area network and to detect errors that occur at the physical layer
+    - transfer data between a pair of network nodes | between nodes in a local-area network & detect errors that occur at physical layer
     - deals with logic in sending info & how to find good routing paths in a local-area network.
     - Protocols such as Ethernet -> route packets between computers sharing a common connection
-    - The link layer provides a grouping of bits into ordered records, called frames -> 48 bit address called *media access control addresses (MAC address)*
+    - link layer provides a grouping of bits into ordered records, called frames -> 48 bit address called *media access control addresses (MAC address)*
-- ***Network layer:***
-    - known as the internet layer
+- ***Network layer (Internet Layer)***
-    - provide for moving of packets between any two hosts(best effort basis)
+    - provide moving of packets between any two hosts(best effort basis)
-    - individually addressing each host using a *IP address*
+    - individually addressing each host with *IP address*
     - Main protocol is (IP) -> IPv4(32 bit IP addresses), IPv6(128 bit IP address)
     - *Best Effort Basis*  no guarantees that any packet will be delivered, if reliable delivery is needed -> upper layer requirement
 - ***Transport Layer:***
     - support communication and connections between applications based on IP address and ports(16 bit address) for application level protocols
     - *Transmission Control Protocol(TCP)*
-        - virtual connection between a client and a server and guarantees delivery of all packets in an ordered fashion
+        - virtual connection between a client & a server and guarantees delivery of all packets in an ordered fashion
     - *User Datagram Protocol(UDP)*
         - assumes no setup and delivers packets as quickly as possible but with no delivery guarantees
 - ***Application Layer:***